-In 2023, Product Care distributed both PoS and PoR materials as requested by retailers and collection sites.
+In 2024, Product Care distributed both PoS and PoR materials as requested by retailers and collection sites.
 General program awareness posters were made available for reorder through the online order form.
-See Appendix 5
+See Appendix 5.

-7. Financial Information
+7. FINANCIAL INFORMATION

-The following is a summary of the Program's finances for the 2023 reporting year.
+Table 4 summarizes the Program's finances for the 2024 reporting year.